SDFIdk/ea-modelling-tools-java/README.md

 runBatFileInDefaultWorkingDirectory("export-scripts.bat", "options");
 ```

-Alternatively, use a script by invoking
+Alternatively, use a script directly by invoking

 ```
-%DMT_HOME%\bin\script-name.bat
+%EAMT_HOME%\bin\script-name.bat
 ```

 on a command line, e.g.

 ```
-%DMT_HOME%\bin\export-scripts.bat
+%EAMT_HOME%\bin\export-scripts.bat
 ```

 The options will be shown in the output.
 The output is produced with the logging configuration that comes with the tools (config\logback.xml).
 It is shown in the command line and in the Script Window Enterprise Architect and it is saved in file log\output.log.